-We wouldn’t be true to our skin care expertise if we were not did not mention one of the most common men’s skin care issues: shaving bumps and rashes.
+We wouldn’t be true to our skincare expertise if we did not do not mention one of the most common men’s skincare issues: shaving bumps and rashes.

 Shaving bumps are caused by freshly shaved hair curling back against itself and penetrating the skin.
 The body then treats it as though it’s an infection, causing swelling and painful red bumps.
 It can also leave behind pigmentation, which is very common in darker skin types.

 A lot of the time, the bumps can be prevented by using a good razor, which doesn’t necessarily mean a multi-blade one because they often shave too close to the skin.
 Try using a single or double-blade razor, use moisturising shaving cream, shave in the direction of your hair growth and rinse the razor after every stroke.
 When you’ve finished shaving, splash your face with cold water to close the pores.

 Softening your stubble before you shave will also help.
 Either shave immediately after your shower or soak a flannel in hot water and put it across your face for five minutes before you start shaving.

 First of all, give your skin a rest.
 Leave it for two or three days before the next time you shave.
 Don’t pick or squeeze the bumps and try not to rub your face.